developmentseed/scoreboard/README.md

 See [this tutorial](https://www.postgresql.org/download/) for details and instructions for installing PostgreSQL on your operating system

+### Services
+Scoreboard depends on three external services/APIs for statistics and functionality:
+- [OSMesa](https://github.com/azavea/osmesa) is a toolkit for processing large amounts of OSM vector data and turning them into stats (e.g: km of road added by user by country)
+- Scoreboard pulls campaigns from the [Tasking Manager](https://github.com/hotosm/tasking-manager) and uses the campaign hashtags to pull campaign specific aggregations from OSMesa
+- [OSM Teams](https://github.com/developmentseed/osm-teams) is a service that allows Scoreboard users to create teams and assign campaigns to a team.

 ### Env file

 There should be an env file in the root project directory with the following environment variables.

 For development simply run: `cp .env.sample .env`.
 In development, the Osmesa service is mocked, so the environment variables `OSMESA_API` is not required.

 | name | description
 | ---  | -----